Xilinx/Vitis_Model_Composer/Tutorials/AIEngine_Library/06-Hardware_Validation/README.md

 ### Procedure
 This lab has the following steps:
  * In Step 1, you will configure the Vitis Model Composer Hub block to generate a hardware image to perform validation.
- * In Step 2, you will run hardware emulation to simulate the behavior of the Versal ACAP design including AI Engine, PL and PS.
+ * In Step 2, you will run hardware emulation to simulate the behavior of the Versal Adaptive SoC design including AI Engine, PL and PS.
  * In Step 3, you will download the hardware image to a VCK190 board and perform hardware validation.

 :warning: Steps 1 and 2 of this lab can be completed without hardware.
 Step 3 requires a Versal board such as the [VCK190](https://www.xilinx.com/products/boards-and-kits/vck190.html).